irungentoo/toxcore/INSTALL.md

   * http://www.freedesktop.org/wiki/Software/pkg-config/

 Macports: (https://www.macports.org/)
 All toxcore dependencies can be installed from MacPorts.
 This is often easier on PowerPC Macs, and any version of OS X prior to 10.6, since Homebrew is supported on 10.6 and up, but not much (or at all) on older systems.
-A few have slightly different package names from the corresponding package in Debian.
+A few packages have slightly different names from the corresponding package in Debian.

 Same: libtool autoconf automake libsodium check yasm
 Different: libvpx (webm) libopus pkgconfig gettext

 (the libintl, from gettext, built into OS X 10.5 is missing libintl_setlocale, but the Macports build has it)